-While making the promotion chart, list all the skills/experience, etc. that you would need for each step to be made successfully.
+While making your promotion chart, list all the skills/experience that you would need for each step to be made successfully.
 Next to this, you can add what you have to do to acquire these—where you must go, what you have to learn, what you need to study.
-You can add these back into your long-term plan and your five-year plan.
+You can incorporate these into your long-term plan and your five-year plan.

 - Know your strengths and weaknesses

 Refine your timing and strike at the right moment.
 Save your energy and your top performances for key moments when doing your best really matters, such as a presentation to the CEO or a tremendous sales opportunity.